snowdriftcoop/snowdrift/GUIDE.md

     Snowdrift Development

-To rebuild the site after changes to the code, run "cabal install" first before starting the server.
+To rebuild the site after changes to the code, run "cabal build" before starting the server.

 Alternately, you may use the yesod devel command which does a combined rebuild and server start.
-In rare cases, yesod devel may succeed where cabal install failed (or vice versa), but the main advantage to yesod devel is that it can be left running and will automatically update your build after each saved change to any file.
+In rare cases, an alternate build command may help with troubleshooting, but the main advantage to yesod devel is that it can be left running and will automatically update your build after each saved change to any file.